Can You Eat Coffee Beans? Did you looked at a coffee bean and thought of this question?

 For this reason, in my opinion, it’s a good idea to include roasted coffee beans in your diet.
 The best way is to either eat them before going out for a run or after.
 Eating them before you go out will help you be more focused and decrease the chances of overdoing it.

-I’ve found that there are a lot of side effects from eating coffee beans.
+I’ve found that there are a lot of side effects.
 The bad news is, these side effects are usually only minor and don’t last long.
 Moreover, they mostly happen due to excessive use of coffee.

 However, if you have problems with your stomach or bowels, then you might want to be careful because coffee beans can lead to nausea, stomach pains and diarrhea.
-Here is more information about the side effects of eating coffee beans:
+Here is more information about the side effects.

 The main side effects are digestive issues (e.g., stomach pains, diarrhea), and other minor ones include: